Margot Holmes - International Artists' Manager

 That end goal is also about having a happy audience and happy performers.
 “We have a fabulous group of patrons who love their symphony and will support it,” added Margot.
 As the audience sits comfortably in their seats watching a performance, Margot is in the wings, invisible in her black outfits, making sure that everything is going smoothly.

-While Margot has been a major player in the success of the VI Symphony over the last ten years, she has contributed so much more to the community - as a networker.
+While Margot has been a major player in the success of the VI Symphony, she has contributed so much more to the community - as a networker.
 She brings people of like mind together – be it at an informal bash in her home over delicious home-made nibblies, or at receptions, lunches or gala cocktail parties.
 Wherever Margot goes, she networks, naturally.

-Twenty years ago she started Caline Artists International which took her across North America promoting talent.
-Now she has gone international.
+In 1988 she started Caline Artists International which took her across North America promoting talent.
+Now Caline has gone international.
 “Basically my thing is that I see someone who has great talent and should be sharing it with people.
 I try to build them a plan that will help get their art out there, either touring, performing or putting out a CD.
 Nobody can be all things to an artist.
 An artist requires a whole team.
 I'm just one of the players on that team.”

 Margot is very caring about her artists – and her team.
 Said Joelle Rabu, “Margot has always been the battle leader, touting the worth of the artists she represents, never cheapening them or trying to simply get a gig out of them.”